Monitor

 Overview

 Monitoring model and system metrics during training is vital to ensure hardware resources are fully utilized.
-The DeepSpeed Monitor enables live logging of metrics through one or more monitoring backends such as PyTorch’s TensorBoard, WandB, and simple CSV files.
+The DeepSpeed Monitor enables live logging of metrics through one or more monitoring backends such as PyTorch’s TensorBoard, WandB, Comet and simple CSV files.

 Below is a live monitoring view for TensorBoard: